MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 To identify files that have VBA macros that might be blocked from running, you can use the Readiness Toolkit for Office add-ins and VBA, which is a free download from Microsoft.

-The Readiness Toolkit includes a standalone executable that be run from a command line or from within a script.
+The Readiness Toolkit includes a standalone executable that can be run from a command line or from within a script.
 You can run the Readiness Toolkit on a user's device to look at files on the user's device.
 Or you can run it from your device to look at files on a network share.

 When you run the standalone executable version of the Readiness Toolkit, a JSON file is created with the information collected.
 You'll want to save the JSON files in a central location, such as a network share.
 Then you'll run the Readiness Report Creator, which is a UI wizard version of the Readiness Toolkit.
 This wizard will consolidate the information in the separate JSON files into a single report in the form of an Excel file.